fredeerock/docxtohtml/readme.md

+#About
 This script is meant to take a .docx downloaded from google docs and convert it to a nicely formatted .html file.
-It is assumed the google docs file is made with almost exclusively with the tags <ul> and <li>.
+It is assumed the google docs file is made with almost exclusively with the tags `<ul>` and `<li>`.

 # Dependencies
-homebrew (for installing pandoc and node) pandoc node
+- homebrew (for installing pandoc and node)
+- pandoc
+- node

 # Installtion
 Using [Homebrew] (http://brew.sh/) you can instal node and pandoc using the following **1.
 Homebrew**
-    ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)" **2.
+`ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"` **2.
 Pandoc**
-    brew install pandoc
+`brew install pandoc`
 **3. Node**
-    brew install node
+`brew install node`

 # Usage
     node replace.js <filename.docx>